-- Eating a high-nutrient, all-organic diet.
+- Eating a high-nutrient, all-organic, mostly-unprocessed diet.
 Whatever the specifics of our diets –– whether we’re following vegan, vegetarian. carnivore, omnivore, paleo or pescatarian approaches –– we need a large number of nutrients to support health.
+I eat foods from both plant and animal sources.
 I describe my current diet in more detail below.

 - Optimizing my blood health.
-I’m still donating blood regularly to remove old blood factors, and cleaning protein fragments from my blood by taking enzymes like serrapeptase (and by doing fasting).
+I’m still donating blood regularly to remove old blood factors, and taking enzymes such as serrapeptase on an empty stomach to clean protein fragments from my blood.

 - Keeping blood glucose low.
 High blood glucose is associated with a greater risk of diabetes and a shorter lifespan.
 I avoid eating sweets, though I do sometimes eat some berries or a small amount of fruit.
-I take supplements like berberine or benfotiamine if my blood sugar is getting too high.
+I take supplements like berberine or benfotiamine (a form of thiamine) to keep my blood sugar low.

 - Dealing as well as I can with stress.
 For stress, I find it helpful to get out in nature and talk a walk in the woods or by a lake or river.
-I also try to “let myself feel my feelings.”
 I learned years ago that it’s best not to bottle up emotions.
-Crying, laughing and other forms of emotional release have been found to have healing effects; when we try to suppress them is when we’re more likely to run into problems.
+Crying, laughing and other forms of emotional release have been found to have healing effects; when we try to suppress them is when we’re likely to run into problems.
 If I’m sad or happy or feeling other emotions, I try to build in some space in my life to express it.

 - Finding a good balance between the activation of mTOR (the growth pathway) and AMPK (the longevity pathway). mTOR activation keeps us strong and healthy.
 AMPK activation is associated with a prolonged lifespan.
 Both are necessary, but they can get out of balance.
 More information about what I’m finding workable below.

 My Average Day